NATURAL CLEANING PRODUCTS TO MAKE AND TRY AT HOME

 If you store your rice, beans or any other dry staple food products in your kitchen drawers or cabinets, there is a possibility that they will attract unwanted visitors like grain bugs or ants.

-A highly effective and inexpensive way to keep these pesky little critters at bay is by placing a few dried bay leaves (no pun intended) in your food storage areas.
+A highly effective and inexpensive way to keep these pesky little critters at bay is by placing a few dried bay leaves (no pun intended) in your food storage areas such as your kitchen drawers and shelves of your pantry.

 Bay leaves make excellent natural insect repellents (7).